microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_ReverseContinue" class="anchor"></a>:leftwards_arrow_with_hook: ReverseContinue Request

 The request resumes backward execution of all threads.
-If the debug adapter supports single thread execution (see capability 'supportsSingleThreadExecutionRequests'), setting the 'singleThread' argument to true resumes only the specified thread.
-If not all threads were resumed, the 'allThreadsContinued' attribute of the response must be set to false.
+If the debug adapter supports single thread execution (see capability `supportsSingleThreadExecutionRequests`), setting the `singleThread` argument to true resumes only the specified thread.
+If not all threads were resumed, the `allThreadsContinued` attribute of the response should be set to false.

-Clients should only call this request if the capability 'supportsStepBack' is true.
+Clients should only call this request if the corresponding capability `supportsStepBack` is true.

 ```typescript
 interface ReverseContinueRequest extends Request {